Street naming and numbering

 - Royal Mail and various delivery companies eg Sat Nav systems

-- local councils: council tax, refuse collection, electoral services
+- local councils: council tax, refuse collection, electoral services and highways

 - insurance companies, banks, DVLA etc